 A word on postage – whilst postage for smaller items can be covered by Royal Mail for the larger stuff it can start getting expensive.
 Top tip: when it comes to larger items it’s well worth checking out eBay delivery services on Shiply to see if you can keep the delivery costs down that way making everyone involved a lot happier.

 Have you tried selling your unwanted items on eBay to make a bit of extra cash?
 Is there anything you would add to this list of best things to sell on eBay?
 Do leave a comment and share.
+And if you found this post useful why not check out this one on packed full of tips for selling your stuff online.

 *This is a collaborative post